versotile-org/verso/README.md

 cargo run
 ```

+## Nightly Release

+Nightly releases built with CrabNebula Cloud can be found at [releases](https://web.crabnebula.cloud/verso/verso-nightly/releases).

 ## Future Work

 - Add more window and servo features to make it feel more like a general web browser.